 Now, I know what you’re wondering: so who has been placed on waivers?
 The short answer is: no idea.
 The slightly longer answer is: probably just about everyone.

 The complete answer is: unless the information leaks (or a player is ultimately traded to or assumed by another team), you’re not going to find out who is on waivers.
 This isn’t your fantasy football league.
 Who has been placed on waivers is a highly secretive business, for reasons that I’d think would be obvious.
-Every year, it leaks that some superstar has been placed on waivers, and the media erupts.
-“OMG!
+Every year, it leaks that some superstar has been placed on waivers, and people erupt: “OMG!
 YANKEES PLACE AROD ON WAIVERS!!!!1!!LOL!!!!”

 Sorry, folks.
 It’s not a story.
 And the reason is tied to that “slightly longer answer” up there.
 Because of the revocable nature of waivers, teams risk almost nothing by placing virtually every player on waivers in August.
 If there’s even a tiny chance you might want to move a guy, you might as well throw him up on waivers, and see what happens.
 If he clears waivers, cool.
 If he’s claimed, you can work out a trade, or just pull him back.
 No fuss, no muss.